Kellect: a Kernel-Based Efficient and Lossless Event Log Collector for Windows Security: System design

-\textbf{Processing.} This part is the specific semantic analysis for event attributes.
-Microsoft provides the TDH library [17] for NT kernel events parsing, but the library needs to call multiple functions to obtain the value, and the performance overhead is high, which cannot meet the requirements of high-efficiency kernel collecting.
-So we propose an offset-based event parsing method.
-After analyzing the raw events, we found that Windows sets each original event as a fixed-length data frame and intercepts the number of bytes in positions of attributes according to different offsets to parse the data correctly.
+We use a sliding pointer to analyze the specific semantic of event attributes.
+Microsoft provides the TDH library\cite{retrievingeventdata} as an analysis tool for NT kernel log, but this tool needs to call multiple functions to obtain values, and the performance overhead is high, which cannot meet the high-performance requirements of kernel collection.
+Therefore, we propose an event parsing method based on the sliding pointer.
+After analyzing the original data, it is found that Windows sets the original event data as a fixed-length data frame and intercepts the number of bytes in different positions in the data frame according to different attribute offsets to parse the data correctly.

 Therefore, we preprocess the attributes contained in the 13 event types to form the event structure file in the initialization module.
-At this point in the memory, the Kellect has saved several groups of event structure relationship mappings like $\langle eventIdentifier, pair \langle property1, Offset1 \rangle ...\rangle$, the key-value in the pair is the attribute and its offset.For example, registryCreate event saved as blew: $\langle RegistryCreateIdentifier,pair \langle InitialTime,8 \rangle ...\rangle$.

-The algorithm for parsing the data stream by traversing the $\langle attribute, offset \rangle$ pair through event structure mapping is shown in algorithm 1.
-Input the event $e_{i}$ that need to be parsed and the set $So_{attr}$, traverse the unparsed attribute $B_{ei}$ in $e_{i}$, then use The OffsetParse method assigns it.
-For example, the raw data of the RegistryCreate event is 34-bit binary data.
-According to the attribute and offset set, the first 8-bit is parsed into PULONG type data and presents the InitialTime, which means the time value of the registry operation.
-Next, the data stream is shifted to the left by the parsing bits, and the attribute is continued to be parsed based on the set pairs.
-Then, parsing the 4-bit binary data into a PUSHORT type means the status that presents the resulting state of the registry operating.
-Loop through until the binary data is traversed, and finally, a complete event instance is obtained.
+At this time, the collector has saved several groups of Event structure mapping relationship in the memory, the key-value pair in the pair is the attribute and its offset.
+The original data stream of the RegistryCreate event is 34-bit binary data.
+According to the attribute offset set, the first 8-bit binary data obtained first is parsed into PULONG type data, and the corresponding InitialTime attribute is obtained, which is the time value of the registry operation.
+Then the data stream is shifted to the left by the corresponding number of parsing digits, and the next attribute value is continued to be parsed based on the attribute offset set.
+Next, parse the 4-digit binary data into a PUSHORT type variable, and its value corresponds to the Status attribute, which is the result status of the registry operation.
+Loop through until the binary data stream is traversed, and finally get a complete event instance.

-\textbf{Semantic correction.} After processing, the semantics of some attributes in different events are still unclear.
-For example, related to the FileIO type, the fileName is missing in some FileRead events and needs to be semantically filled.
-The thread id in the native TCP/IP event defaults to be 0xffffffff which cannot reflect the real thread object.